Kelo2000/Line-Following-Robot-/README.md

 - **tests**: Unit tests for validating the functionality of different modules.
 - **images**: Sample images used for testing and documentation.

+## Main Approach and Features

+- **Line Following**: Utilizes computer vision algorithms to enable the robot to follow a black line on the floor accurately.

+- **Green Square Detection**: Implements image processing to identify green squares on the course.
+The robot makes decisions based on the size of the green square, determining whether to continue forward, turn left, or turn right.

+- **Red Stop Line Detection**: Incorporates mechanisms to detect a red line on the floor, signaling the robot to stop its movement.

+- **Intersection Handling**: Uses intersection detection algorithms to identify the center of intersections on the black road.
+The robot decides the direction to turn based on the position of the green square relative to the intersection.

+- **Real-time Decision Making**: Employs real-time processing to make navigation decisions on-the-fly, ensuring dynamic responsiveness to changing course conditions.

+- **Robustness Testing**: Tested under various lighting conditions and environments to ensure robust performance in different scenarios.

+- **OpenCV Integration**: Leverages the OpenCV library for image processing, contour detection, and other computer vision tasks.

+- **Modular Code Structure**: The code is organized into modular functions for ease of understanding, testing, and potential future enhancements.

 ## How to Use
 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.